Your cookie preferences

 Finding a cheaper energy plan depends on a whole host of factors, including where you live, your level of consumption and the state of the energy wholesale market.

-Fixed energy deals
+Fixed energy tariffs

 Switching to another fixed rate energy plan offers the peace of mind that your rates won't change until the end of the plan.
 If you're not comfortable with a plan that includes an exit fee in case you don't like your new supplier or a better deal comes along, you can simply filter your comparison results - there may be fixed plans that don't carry an early exit fee, though they could be more expensive.

-Variable rate energy tariffs
+Standard variable rate tariffs

 This is particularly worth noting when it comes to small suppliers, which can be more immediately impacted by changes to the wholesale gas and electricity market.
 That can lead to them having to be more reactive to wholesale changes and more likely to roll out price rises.

-Renewable energy plan
+Renewable energy deals

 If you're looking to do your part for the environment, there are several suppliers now offering energy plans powered by 100% renewably generated electricity.